chrisdhalstead/horizon-security-server-management/README.md

    #### Set Security Server Pairing Password

    ***This section is only needed when adding a new security server.
-It is recommended to migrate to the Unified Access Gateway.Only use the Security Server if you absolutely have to***
+It is recommended to migrate to the Unified Access Gateway.
+Only use the Security Server if you absolutely have to***

    In order to add a new Security Server - you need to specify a pairing password for one-time authentication to the connection server.
 This password is good for 30 minutes and just a one-time password.
 This script allows you to set that password.